mnot/I-D/http-grease/draft.md

 ## Greasing HTTP Request Header Fields

 HTTP clients SHOULD grease request header fields.
+There are two aims in doing so:

+1. Preserving the ability to add new request header fields over time
+2. Preserving the ability to add new request header fields with values containing common syntax

-This means that they should add grease fields to requests at their discretion.
+Clients can grease a given request at their discretion.
 For example, a client implementation might add one or more grease request header fields to every request it makes, or it might add one to every third or tenth request.

 Depending on the deployment model of the client, it might do this in production releases automatically (especially if there are ways that it can modify how grease values are sent with a high degree of control, in case too many errors are encountered), or it might do so only in pre-releases.